top of page

 zq_KCSWw.jpg

 Rachel is dauntlessly authentic, shedding her roots beyond teenage pop star into embracing the beauty that is hidden behind glamour.
 This sensibility is what separates Rachel from her musical contemporaries.
-Her goal is to empower other women through her music that is concerned with issues that people face every day, and she finds power in tackling these problems with sharp writing that drips with her dark sense of humor that covers her internal pain.
+Her goal is to empower others through her music that is concerned with issues that people face every day, and she finds power in tackling these problems with sharp writing that drips with her dark sense of humor that covers her internal pain.
 Especially going through many traumatic events in her life, as embarrassing as being open and vulnerable can be, she only speaks truth in her music in hopes to help others and also to help her heal as well.

 bottom of page